zyrgit/cs424/Setting up the lab/README.md

 `zhao97@illinois.edu`

 # **Setting up Raspberry Pi, Camera, and iRobot Create**
 Follow the following instructions to set up your system.
+The whole process may take 3 hours.

 Available at: https://github.com/zyrgit/cs424/tree/master/Setting%20up%20the%20lab